DavidJClark/phpvms_5.5.x/README.txt

 Updated version of phpVMS 5.5.x to comply with php 7.2

+All previous copyrights and licenses apply

 ____________________________________
 ****Original README.txt follows ****